-England captain and Liverpool player, Casey Stoney, is one of the most influential and respected players in women’s football.
+England captain and Liverpool player, Casey Stoney, is one of the most influential and respected players in women’s Soccer.
 The defender started her playing career with Chelsea Ladies at the tender age of twelve and has gone on to enjoy huge achievements in both the domestic and international game.

 Consistently successful, she won the Women’s FA Cup on 2001, aged 19, and again fifteen years later in 2016, aged 34.
 She has also won the Women’s Premier League twice and the FA Cup and Premier League Cups four times each.